FFT Education Privacy Notice

 The DfE Pupil Data and Customer Pupil Data we process does include Special Categories of Personal Data.
 This data (including language, ethnicity and information about special educational needs) is used to help customers to ensure that all of their pupils are given equality of opportunity and treatment.
 For example, it may be used to create “value added” models to compare the progress of pupils with similar characteristics in different schools.
 The legal basis of processing is covered by the Data Protection Act 2018, Schedule 1, part 2, paragraph 8 (Substantial Public Interest Conditions – Equality of opportunity or treatment).

 How is your personal data collected?

 We use different methods to collect data from and about you, including through:

 - Direct communications.
 When you input your details to set up a user account or ask for support we collect your Identity Data, Contact Data and Profile Data.

 - From your employer.FFT customers provide information about their users of Aspire to FFT which may include Identity Data, Contact Data and Profile Data.

 - From the Department for Education.
 The Department for Education provides DfE Pupil Data subject to agreements with FFT.

-- Schools data.
-Schools, local authorities, academy trusts, dioceses and other education providers provide School Pupil Data to be added to Aspire in their use of the service, subject to the terms of contracts between the education provider and FFT.
+- Customer data.
+Schools, local authorities, academy trusts, dioceses and other education providers provide Customer Pupil Data to be added to Aspire in their use of the service, subject to the terms of contracts between the customer and FFT.

 - Automated technologies.
 As you interact with our websites, we automatically collect Technical Data about your equipment, browsing actions and patterns.
 We collect this personal data using cookies, server logs and other technologies.
 Please see section 8 below and our Cookies Policy for further details.